-Simulation training improves critical decision-making skills of ER residentsMay 11th, 2012 in Other /
+Simulation training improves critical decision-making skills of ER residentsMay 11, 2012 in Medicine & Health / Other

 A Henry Ford Hospital study found that simulation training improved the critical decision-making skills of medical residents performing actual resuscitations in the Emergency Department.

 Researchers say the residents performed better in four key skill areas after receiving the simulation training: leadership, problem solving, situational awareness and communication.
 Their overall performance also sharpened.

 While many studies have shown the benefits of simulation training for honing the skill level of medical professionals, Henry Ford's study evaluated residents' decision-making skills before performing simulated resuscitations and then performing the real-life emergency procedure.